reearth/quickjs-emscripten-sync/README.md

   data.hoge = "changed!";
   console.log(arena.evalCode(`data.hoge`)); // "changed!"

-  // Don't forget calling arena.dispose() before disposing QuickJS VM! arena.dispose();
+  // Don't forget calling arena.dispose() before disposing QuickJS context! arena.dispose();
-  vm.dispose();
+  ctx.dispose();
 })();
 ```

 ## Marshaling Limitations

-Objects are automatically converted when they cross between the host and the QuickJS VM.
-The conversion of a host's object to a VM handle is called marshaling, and the conversion of a VM handle to a host's object is called unmarshaling.
+Objects are automatically converted when they cross between the host and the QuickJS context.
+The conversion of a host's object to a handle is called marshaling, and the conversion of a handle to a host's object is called unmarshaling.

 And for marshalling, it is possible to control whether the conversion is performed or not.